auth0/terraform-provider-auth0/docs/resources/organization_connection.md

 ### Optional

-- `assign_membership_on_login` (Boolean) When true, all users that log in with this connection will be automatically granted membership in the organization.
-When false, users must be granted membership in the organization before logging in with this connection.
+- `assign_membership_on_login` (Boolean) When `true`, all users that log in with this connection will be automatically granted membership in the organization.
+When `false`, users must be granted membership in the organization before logging in with this connection.
+- `is_signup_enabled` (Boolean) Determines whether organization sign-up should be enabled for this organization connection.
+Only applicable for database connections.
+Note: `is_signup_enabled` can only be `true` if `assign_membership_on_login` is `true`.
+- `show_as_button` (Boolean) Determines whether a connection should be displayed on this organization’s login prompt.
+Only applicable for enterprise connections.

 ### Read-Only